 Prior to repackaging, certificates for the UN code for each type of container used should be requested from the contractor responsible for safeguarding.
 In the event that no UN codes are visible on new packaging materials, the materials should be considered as not having been approved by the United Nations.

 Every container carrying pesticide POPs should be clearly labelled with a hazard warning label and a label giving details of the container and a unique serial number.
 Such details should include container contents (e.g., exact volume and weight, type of waste carried), pesticide trade name and active ingredients (including concentration), name of original manufacturer, name of the site from which the pesticide originated so as to allow its traceability, the date of any repackaging and the name and telephone number of the person responsible for the repackaging operation under the relevant transport guideline.
-Contractors and other organizations conducting repackaging activities should ensure that each new container of waste is classified and labelled in accordance with the requirements of the relevant international regulation on the transport of hazardous materials shown in table 2 above, and with the Globally Harmonized System for Classification and Labelling of Chemicals (GHS).
+Contractors and other organizations conducting repackaging activities should ensure that each new container of waste is classified and labelled in accordance with the requirements of the relevant international regulation on the transport of hazardous materials shown in table 2above, and with the Globally Harmonized System for Classification and Labelling of Chemicals (GHS).

 4. Storage